MySQL for Visual Studio is a product for Microsoft Windows, and it is installed with MySQL Installer, or alternatively from its own MSI.

 MySQL Connector/Net supports full versions of Visual Studio 2008 and later, although the extent of support is based on your installed versions of MySQL Connector/Net and Visual Studio:

-Visual Studio 2013 (Professional edition and up only) is supported by MySQL Connector/Net 6.8 and up with the MySQL for Visual Studio product.
+Visual Studio 2013 (Professional edition and up, or Community edition) is supported by MySQL Connector/Net 6.8 and up with the MySQL for Visual Studio product.